Paraplanner Business Resources

 Becoming a paraplanner can be a little bit confusing.
 There’s a lot you have to figure out as you go, but you don’t have to do it alone.
 Below are all the training, tools, and resources I’ve used to build my paraplanning business.

-Note: Some of the links in this post are “affiliate links” and I earn a little bit of money if you purchase a product or service I recommend.
+Note: Some of the links in this post are “affiliate links” and I earn a little bit of money or get a store credit if you purchase a product or service I recommend.
 As an Amazon Associate I earn from qualifying purchases.

 Training